What is a Barcode?

 • Add the barcode to your product packaging in an easily visible, flat location.
 Don’t print too close to the edge or over seams.

-• If you are placing your barcode on a curved surface, e.g. a bottle, the barcode should be rotated to resemble a ladder (vertical), instead of a fence (horizontal).
+• If you place your barcode on a curved surface, e.g. a bottle, the barcode should be rotated to resemble a ladder (vertical) instead of a fence (horizontal).

 • If you want the barcode printed onto adhesive labels to be manually applied to your product, follow the same principles outlined above.